Stormwatch: Team Achilles: Overview

+The series frequently incorporated political satire into its storylines.
+One arc involved Citizen Soldier, a patriotic superhuman who led a rebellion against the United States government.
+The character was compared to Captain America in contemporary coverage.
+The series also satirized early-2000s American politics, including through the fictional president Patrick Kent, who was portrayed as an analogue of President George W. Bush.
+Other storylines used governments, political institutions, and superhero organizations.

 Some fans called Team Achilles "G.I.
 Joe for Grownups" and noted comics writer Kurt Busiek wrote "it's like Sgt.
 Rock, but with Superheroes."
 Although the enemies in the comic book have been the typical fantastic archetypes seen in comics, the weapons used by the Stormwatch team were mostly real-world weapons systems (such as the Barrett M82A1).
 Realistic weapons as well as tactics are used by the non-powered Team Achilles members to take down the physically superior enemies seen in the comic.

 Controversy

 The book debuted to controversy from the first issue which, due to changes in DC's printing schedule, came out not in October 2002, but instead on September 13, 2002, shortly after the first anniversary of the 9/11 terrorist attacks.
 To compound the problem, the first issue featured a terrorist superhuman attack on the United Nations, which many readers thought was intended to comment on 9/11 themselves and, thus, in poor taste.

 Because Team Achilles (like all previous Stormwatch groups) was a United Nations entity, the book often dealt with realistic political details such as the U.S.'s refusal to pay the U.N. dues, political interference with the goals of the U.N. by conservative American politicians, and the U.N.'s ineptitude and corruption.
 In the charged political air, the book accurately reflected the disdain that George W. Bush and his administration displayed toward the United Nations.

 Detractors of the comic disliked the political tone of the book.
 Released during a time when the American public was 88% in favor of a military intervention in Afghanistan, Bush had a 65% approval rating, and 72% of the public supported the invasion of Iraq, the book took shots at conservative politics in general, "weapons of mass destruction", the Department of Homeland Security, and America's paranoia regarding terrorism and the accompanying culture of fear.
 Although the President in the Wildstorm universe is not based on any real politician, some readers felt him to be a mockery of Bush.

 Additionally, many superhero fans disliked and disbelieved the concept that 'normal' human beings could ever hope to defeat superheroes.
 This was notable, given that the main concern of DC Comics (WildStorm's parent company) was to revive and promote 'traditional' pure superhero comics over the darker characters pioneered by Image.